As an LMRC student, never, ever, ever register for Associate Degree courses

 Most instructors use the Regis College Moodle Learning Management System (LMS) to make available their course content.

 Your Moodle course will be “visible” on your Moodle dashboard on a date the instructor chooses, generally no earlier than two weeks before the course begins.
+It is good practice to check your Regis College email regularly as well, as instructors and staff will contact you there with any updates.

 Log into Moodle using your Regis College user credentials, sent to your personal email by Regis College ITS when you were first accepted.
 Need help?
 Contact Regis College ITS HelpDesk at 781-768-7177.